tdeekens/promster/readme.md

 );
 ```

+Options with their respective defaults are `port: 7788`, `hostname: '0.0.0.0'` and `detectKubernetes: false`.
+Whenever `detectKubernetes` is passed as `true` and the server will not start locally.

 ### `@promster/{express,hapi}`

 You can use the `express` or `hapi` package to expose the gathered metrics through your existing server.
 To do so just: